Rita Hayworth: Aly Khan

 Nothing will make me give up Yasmin's chance to live here in America among our precious freedoms and habits.
 While I respect the Moslem faith, and all other faiths, it is my earnest wish that my daughter be raised as a normal, healthy American girl in the Christian faith.
 There isn't any amount of money in the entire world for which it is worth sacrificing this child's privilege of living as a normal Christian girl here in the United States.
 There just isn't anything else in the world that can compare with her sacred chance to do that.
 And I'm going to give it to Yasmin regardless of what it costs.

 In January 1953, Hayworth was granted a divorce from Aly Khan on the grounds of extreme mental cruelty.
-Her daughter Yasmin, only three years old, played about the court while the case was being heard, finally climbing on to the judge's lap.
+Yasmin, three years old, played about the court while the case was being heard, finally climbing onto the judge's lap.